amaliak/mexBBFMM3D_easy/README.md

 ####Step 3a: Run example1.m for a regular grid

 __A.__ Open file `example1.m` and read instructions.
-The example recompiles the code and then computes QH
+The example recompiles the code and then computes QH, unless TestingMode=0.

 __B.__ Choose input variables for `QH = example1(ExecName,grid,Kernel,corlength,H,TestingMode)`.
 Avoid using a very large grid while in Testing Mode, as the code performs the direct multiplication for comparison and it may take a very long time to be completed.
 The grid must be provided as unique x,y and z locations and (x,y,z) triplets will be created automatically.

 Input:
-    - ExecName : the name of the mexfile for the Kernel chosen
+    - `ExecName` : the name of the mexfile for the Kernel chosen

-    - grid     : structure with vectors grid.x, grid.y, grid.z each vector containing x,y and z coordinates respectively
+    - `grid`     : structure with vectors grid.x, grid.y, grid.z each vector containing x,y and z coordinates respectively

-    - Kernel   : covariance type, e.g. 'GAUSSIAN'
+    - `Kernel`   : covariance type, e.g. 'GAUSSIAN'

-    - corlength: correlation length, isotropic anisotropy in z direction supported, see code
+    - `corlength`: correlation length, isotropic anisotropy in z direction supported, see code

-    - H        : matrix by which Kernel is multiplied
+    - `H`       : matrix by which Kernel is multiplied

-    - TestingMode: if set to 1, BBFMM is recompiled and runs in TestingMode in order to determine parameters (nCheb) for desired accuracy. if set to 0, ...
+    - `TestingMode`: if set to 1, BBFMM is recompiled and runs in TestingMode in order to determine parameters (nCheb) for desired accuracy. if set to 0, the direct multiplication is not performed and the last compiled executable is used for BBFMM3D.

  Output:
-    - ExecName.mexmaci64: executable for mex file for given configuration
+    - `ExecName.mexmaci64`: executable for mex file for given configuration

-    - QH       : Product of Kernel chosen by matrix H specified in input
+    - `QH`       : Product of Kernel chosen by matrix H specified in input

 Example usage:
 ```
 	      grid.x = -62:4:62; grid.y = -62:4:62; grid.z = -9:3:9;
               QH = example1('TESTNAME',grid,'GAUSSIAN',50,ones(7168,1),1)
 ```
-When run in TestingMode (TestingMode = 1), the output will give a relative error that compares the accuracy of BBFMM3D with the direct multiplication of Q*H. Example printout:
+When run in TestingMode (`TestingMode = 1`), the output will give a relative error that compares the accuracy of BBFMM3D with the direct multiplication of Q*H. Example printout:

 ```
 Starting FMM computation...